Essays & Journalism

 It wasn’t all cronyism and bad business deals, though fraud investigations abounded.
 Here’s a story that shows the side of the maritime community that I came to cherish.

-As a bilingual member of the metro and business desks who also moonlighted in features, I travelled around the Pacific Northwest reporting stories unique to the region and its many peoples.
+As a bilingual member of the metro and business desks who also moonlighted in features, I traveled around the Pacific Northwest reporting stories unique to the region and its many peoples.

-A series of drownings at the docks led to increased port scrutiny of a common class of deckhands: fishing boat live-aboards, not to be confused in this article with those who live on sailboats that they operate recreationally.
+A series of drownings at the docks led to increased port scrutiny of a common class of deckhands: fishing boat live-aboards.

 I wrote reviews because I love food, music and travel.
-The form of reviews encourages writerly flourishes and a personalized approach.
+The form encourages a personalized approach.